 About Us Contact Shop

 I’m Irish and I’m kind of ashamed that I didn’t know about lot of these Irish food recipes.
+But now that I know they exist, I also feel like I should be making them this year!

 1. Corned Beef Hash

-Corned Beef Hash in a skillet.
+Irish food, Corned Beef Hash

-PHOTO CREDIT: CHILI PEPPER MADNESS
+PHOTO: CHILI PEPPER MADNESS

-It’s one of my favorites since I was kid, and is perfect for your St. Patrick’s Day breakfast.
+Also, if you haven’t had it yet, then I highly recommend it!
+It’s one of my favorites since I was kid, and it’s perfect for your St. Patrick’s Day breakfast.

-Quick Notes About Recipe:
+Quick Notes About This Recipe:

 • Prep is 5 minutes (which is great – less time on feet).